blinkinput/blinkinput-ios/Transition guide.md

+### Transition to 2.0.0

+- `PPCameraCoordinator` now assumes the role of `PPCoordinator`.
+If you do not use your own camera management or Direct API you can rename all instances of `PPCoordinator` to `PPCameraCoordinator`
+- `PPCoordinator` method `cameraViewControllerWithDelegate:` has been removed.
+To create `PPScanningViewControllers` you can now use `[PPViewControllerFactory cameraViewControllerWithDelegate: coordinator: error:]`
+- Direct API is now located in `PPCoordinator`.
+To process image use 'processImage:' method and be sure to set 'PPCoordinatorDelegate' when creating 'PPCoordinator' to recieve scanning results and events.
+You can se processing image roi and processing orientation on 'PPImage' object.
+- Methods of 'PPOverlayContainerViewController' protocol should now be called after camera view has appeared.

 ### Transition to 1.2.0

 - Renamed `PPOcrRecognizerSettings` and `PPOcrRecognizerResult` to `PPBlinkOcrRecognizerSettings` and `PPBlinkOcrRecognizerResult` respectively

 - PPOverlayViewController changed the way Overlay Subviews are added to the view hierarchy.
 Instead of calling `addOverlaySubview:` (which automatically added a view to view hierarachy), you now need to call `registerOverlaySubview:` (which registers subview for scanning events), and manually add subview to view hierarchy using `addSubview:` method.
 This change gives you more flexibility for adding views and managing autolayout and autoresizing masks.
 So, replace all calls to (assuming self is a `PPOverlayViewController` instance)
+- PPScanDelegate has been renamed to PPScanningDelegate

 ```objective-c
 [self addOverlaySubview:subview];